The Technical Services Department is one of two academic units in the University Libraries; the other is Public Services.

-Special Collections includes the University Archives and Acadiana Manuscripts Collection, Louisiana Room, Digital Archives, UL Lafayette Institutional Repository, Cajun and Creole Music Collection, U.S. Government Documents, Ernest J. Gaines Center and future Kathleen Babineaux Blanco Public Policy Center.
+Special Collections includes the University Archives & Acadiana Manuscripts Collection, Louisiana Room, Digital Archives, UL Lafayette Institutional Repository, Cajun & Creole Music Collection, U.S. Government Information, Ernest J. Gaines Center and future Kathleen Babineaux Blanco Public Policy Center.

 The Louisiana Room contains the Library's collection of materials relating to Louisiana and the University.
 Resources include books, newspaper collections, graduate and undergraduate theses, genealogy, University yearbooks and course catalogs, maps, Louisiana state documents, and vertical files.